anoma/namada/docs/src/specs/ledger.md

 The ledger's main responsibility is to process and apply [transactions](#transactions) over the [distributed ledger's storage](#storage), following the ledger's [protocol](#the-protocol) to reach consensus.

+## Accounts

+The ledger is backed by an account-based system.
+Each account has a unique [address](#addresses) and exactly one [validity predicate](#validity-predicates-check) and a [dynamic storage sub-space](#dynamic-storage-sub-space).

+### Addresses

+There are two main types of address: transparent and shielded.

+The transparent addresses are the addresses of accounts associated with dynamic storage sub-spaces, where the address of the account is the prefix key segment of its sub-space.

+The shielded addresses are used for private transactions and they are not directly associated with storage sub-spaces.

+#### Transparent addresses

+Furthermore, there are three types of transparent addresses:

+- "implicit" addresses which are derived from [public keys](crypto.md#public-keys)
+- "established" addresses which are generated from the current address nonce and hence must be created via a request in the ledger
+- "internal" addresses are used for special modules integrated into the ledger such as PoS and IBC.

+The addresses are stored on-chain encoded with [bech32m](https://github.com/bitcoin/bips/blob/master/bip-0350.mediawiki), which is an improved version of [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki).

+The human-readable prefix (as specified for [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki#specification)) in the transparent address encoding is:

+- `"a"` for Anoma live network (80 characters in total)
+- `"atest"` for test networks (84 characters in total)

 ## Transactions

 A transaction has two layers, each wrapped inside [`Tx` type encoded with proto3](./encoding.md#transactions).

 The outer layer is employed for front-running protection following DKG protocol to wrap the inner layer, which remains encrypted before its block order has been committed.
 The outer layer MUST contain `data` with a [`TxType::Wrapper`](encoding.md#txtype) that has a [`WrapperTx`](encoding.md#wrappertx) inside it.

-The SHA-256 hash of this data [encoded with Borsh](encoding.html#borsh-binary-encoding) MUST be signed by an implicit account's key.
+The SHA-256 hash of this data [encoded with Borsh](encoding.html#borsh-binary-encoding) MUST be [signed](crypto.md#signatures) by an implicit account's key.
 The encoded signed data together with the signature should be encoded as a [`SignedTxData`](encoding.md#signedtxdata) and also encoded with Borsh.
 This data should then be attached to a protobuf encoded transaction's `data` field and the field `code` in this layer MUST be empty.
 Note that the outer layer's signature is not relevant to the inner layer of the transaction, only itself.

 The fields of a `WrapperTx` are:

 - `fee`: Fee to be payed by the source implicit account for including the tx in a block.
-- `pk`: Public key of the source implicit account.
+- `pk`: [Public key](crypto.md#public-keys) of the source implicit account.
 - `epoch`: The epoch in which the transaction is being included.
 This should be queried from a synchronized ledger node before the transaction is fully constructed.

    Note that this is currently not used and so the default value `0` may be used for now (depends on <https://github.com/anoma/anoma/issues/669>).